PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 1. Confirm `git status --short --branch` is clean and local `fb-refactor5` matches `origin/fb-refactor5`.
-2. Audit the adjacent expanded MUL/ADD/PRELU DEQUANTIZE/QUANTIZE Transpose
-   bridge cleanup as the next staged checkpoint.
-Characterize private/shared alpha and affine constants, public boundaries, quantization, fan-out, and rollback-sensitive ordering before replacing its repeated consumer maps and raw structural mutations.
-Reuse only a helper whose constant-remap contract is genuinely identical to the HardSigmoid owner.
+2. Audit the adjacent quantized LOGISTIC-gate MUL Transpose bridge cleanup as the next staged checkpoint.
+Its dual DQ/Q branches, inverse-Transpose fan-out aliases, canonical output selection, and public-boundary behavior must be characterized before replacing producer/consumer maps or raw structural mutations; do not force it through the linear activation helper contract.
 3. Keep the terminal direct backend boundary explicit; do not reintroduce fallback into the legacy TensorFlow pipeline or broaden optional artifact execution.